 Welcome to Eyam Museum!

-We are now open at weekends only, before we close fully for the winter.
+We are open Saturdays and Sundays until 23 March 2024, when we re-open fully.
 Go to our Visit Us page to check full opening times or for group booking information.

 Find us on Twitter @EyamMuseum and Facebook @eyamvillagemuseum - follow us!